Thou: Christianity

-Many conservative Christians use "Thee, Thou, Thy and Thine when addressing God" in prayer; in the Plymouth Brethren catechism Gathering Unto His Name, Norman Crawford explains the practice:
+Many Christians (including a number of Traditional Roman Catholics, Evangelical-Lutherans, Anglicans/Episcopalians, Methodists, Orthodox, and Reformed) use "Thee, Thou, Thy and Thine when addressing God" in prayer; in the Plymouth Brethren catechism Gathering Unto His Name, Norman Crawford explains the practice:

 The English language does contain reverential and respectful forms of the second person pronoun which allow us to show reverence in speaking to God.
 It has been a very long tradition that these reverential forms are used in prayer.
 In a day of irreverence, how good to display in every way that we can that "He (God) is not a man as I am" (Job 9:32).

 When referring to God, "thou" (as with other pronouns) is often capitalized, e.g. "For Thou hast delivered my soul from death".

 As William Tyndale translated the Bible into English in the early 16th century, he preserved the singular and plural distinctions that he found in his Hebrew and Greek originals.
 He used thou for the singular and ye for the plural regardless of the relative status of the speaker and the addressee.
 Tyndale's usage was standard for the period and mirrored that found in the earlier Wycliffe's Bible and the later King James Bible.
 But as the use of thou in non-dialect English began to decline in the 18th century, its meaning nonetheless remained familiar from the widespread use of the latter translation.
 The Revised Standard Version of the Bible, which first appeared in 1946, retained the pronoun thou exclusively to address God, using you in other places.
 This was done to preserve the tone, at once intimate and reverent, that would be familiar to those who knew the King James Version and read the Psalms and similar text in devotional use.
 The New American Standard Bible (1971) made the same decision, but the revision of 1995 (New American Standard Bible, Updated edition) reversed it.
 Similarly, the 1989 Revised English Bible dropped all forms of thou that had appeared in the earlier New English Bible (1970).
 The New Revised Standard Version (1989) omits thou entirely and claims that it is incongruous and contrary to the original intent of the use of thou in Bible translation to adopt a distinctive pronoun to address the Deity.